meetqy/aspoem/README.md

 ## FAQ

-### Can you include Solito?
+### Does the starter include Solito?

 No. Solito will not be included in this repo.
 It is a great tool if you want to share code between your Next.js and Expo app.
-However, the main purpose of this repo is not the integration between Next.js and Expo — it's the codesplitting of your T3 App into a monorepo.
+However, the main purpose of this repo is not the integration between Next.js and Expo — it's the code splitting of your T3 App into a monorepo.
 The Expo app is just a bonus example of how you can utilize the monorepo with multiple apps but can just as well be any app such as Vite, Electron, etc.

-Integrating Solito into this repo isn't hard, and there are a few [offical templates](https://github.com/nandorojo/solito/tree/master/example-monorepos) by the creators of Solito that you can use as a reference.
+Integrating Solito into this repo isn't hard, and there are a few [official templates](https://github.com/nandorojo/solito/tree/master/example-monorepos) by the creators of Solito that you can use as a reference.

 ### What auth solution should I use instead of Next-Auth.js for Expo?